J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 <h3>Stage 6 - Wait for input (password) to be received and compare it against the correct password string</h3>

-Now that we have remote shell capabilities on our socket, lets wait for input (password) from the connection and compare it to the password that we have in memory.
+Now that we have remote shell capabilities on our socket, let's wait for input (password) from the connection and compare it to the password that we have in memory.
 We will wait for and read input with the [read](https://man7.org/linux/man-pages/man2/read.2.html) syscall.

-The read syscall accept 3 arguments:
+The read syscall accepts 3 arguments:

 <ul>
 <li>File descriptor of our newly created socket</li>